Dog Food Calculator

 Dogs need energy to function properly, just as any organism does.
 Therefore, their daily calorie intake needs to be sufficient to maintain a dog in good overall health, proper weight, and right physical and mental condition.
 Energy in the form of calories is essential to support both basic body functions and physical activity.

-Resting energy requirement (RER) is the amount of energy needed by animal's body to perform the most basic functions (keeping it alive) while resting.
+Resting energy requirement (RER) is the amount of energy needed by animal's body to perform the most basic functions (keeping it alive) while resting (you can learn how to calculate them with our RMR calculator).
 These functions include:

 - heart beating